KeerthanaManikandan/keerthanamanikandan.github.io/_news/simcoAbstract25.md

 ---
 layout: post
-date: 2025-07-04 09:15:00
+date: 2025-07-14 09:15:00
 inline: true
 related_posts: false
 ---

-My abstract was accepted for a poster presentation at Simian Collective in August 2025!
+My abstract was accepted for a trainee talk at Simian Collective in August 2025!